The Gottman Doctors: Women Tend to Be More Unhappily Married & Non-Cuddlers Have an Awful Sex Life!

 TL;DR

-• The Four Horsemen (criticism, contempt, defensiveness, stonewalling) are the primary predictors of relationship failure and breakup
+• The Four Horsemen - criticism, contempt, defensiveness, and stonewalling - are the strongest predictors of relationship failure

 Key Moments